top of page

-Individual therapy involves one-on-one sessions with you and your therapist that are private and confidential.
-For online therapy, all you need is a phone or computer and a comfortable setting.
+Individual therapy involves one-on-one sessions that are convenient and confidential.
+For online therapy, all you need is a phone or computer and a comfortable and private setting.

-Therapy begins by identifying your goals.
+Therapy begins by identifying your goals, gathering information about your experiences, and building a trusting relationship.
 From there we work to help you better understand your thoughts, emotions, and behaviors and how these factors affect your life.
 Self-awareness is an important and essential step in making positive personal change.
 As you gain insight, you can learn new coping skills, improve emotional regulation, increase self-esteem, and feel more confident in your decision making.

 Some of the different evidence-based methods we may use in individual therapy include: